 Metal detecting is a fascinating and rewarding activity enjoyed by people all over the world.
-By getting to know your X-TERRA you can become one of the many who find valuable coins, relics and jewellery on a regular basis.
+By getting to know your X-Terra you can become one of the many who find valuable coins, relics and jewellery on a regular basis.

-The X-TERRA is a high-precision instrument incorporating Minelab's proven single frequency technology, VFLEX.
+The X-Terra is a high-precision instrument incorporating Minelab's latest single frequency technology, VFLEX.

-VFLEX processes a pure single frequency, ensuring that you can enjoy the hobby at all times, confident that you are using a highlytuned and dependable detector.
+VFLEX processes a pure single frequency, ensuring that you can enjoy the hobby at all times, confident that you are using a highly-tuned and dependable detector.
 In other words, a SERIOUS detector.

-This pocket sized manual is designed to help both the beginner and expert treasure hunter get the best performance out of the X-TERRA 305 and X-TERRA 505.
+This pocket sized manual is designed to help both the beginner and expert treasure hunter get the best performance out of the X-Terra 30 or X-Terra 50.

-This asterisk will appear throughout the manual, indicating features only available on the X-TERRA 505 model.
+This asterisk will appear throughout the manual, indicating features available on the X-Terra 50 model only.